Tournamatch/trn-core/readme.txt

 A ladder and tournament plugin for eSports, physical sports, board games, and other online gaming leagues.

 == Description ==

+**Important**: Do not upgrade from version 3.x to 4.x of this plugin at this time.
+This is a major version change, and you should reach out to support@tournamatch.com to upgrade from 3.x to 4.0.

 Use this plugin to create tournaments and ladders (leader boards) on your website.
 Ladders track points, wins, losses, [optionally] draws, games played, win streak, and win percent.
 Tournaments support single elimination head-to-head competitions.
 It includes match challenges, player profiles, team profiles, ladder and tournament rule pages, match lists, and a player dashboard for managing everything.